zhanglab/psamm/docs/commands.rst

 net charge transported from the outside compartment, and the third being the number of protons transported from out to the in compartment for that reaction.

-As an example if we had the following reaction equation where H is a proton with a +1 charge and X is a compound with 0 charge.
+As an example, if we had the following reaction equation where H is a proton with a +1 charge and X is a compound with 0 charge.

 .. code-block:: yaml